123jk's Archlinux guide

 Note what partitions you want and how big it should be.

-At the fdisk screen, first type g to set up the partition table.
+In fdisk, first type g to set up the partition table.
 To create a new partition, type n, then enter the partition number, starting & ending sector.
 For most of this you can use the default, and for the ending sector, you can use + followed by the size of the partition (500M, 1G etc).
 Create as many of them as you need.

-To check the partition, enter p
+To check the list of partitions, type p

 Double check your table and when ready, type w and write all that to the disk.